 Informal conference rooms

 Not all meetings require a boardroom, though.
-Activities like brainstorming or meeting with prospective candidates can benefit from more casual, inviting settings.
-This conference room at WeWork Visconde de Pirajá 495 in Rio de Janeiro has a laid-back feel with a mix of different seating options.
-The cool green color palette is reminiscent of iconic Ipanema Beach, just a few blocks away.
+Activities like in-person brainstorming or meeting with prospective candidates can benefit from more casual, inviting settings.
+This conference area at WeWork Purpurina 400 in São Paulo has a laid-back feel with a mix of different seating options.

-Whether employees need a place to decompress when in the midst of a challenging project or feel like they can do their best thinking in a setting that feels like a living room, they can take refuge in this space at WeWork Antonio Miroquesada 360 in Lima, Peru.
-The soft seating and vibrant printed upholstery can provide an instant pick-me-up.
+Employees looking for a place to decompress when in the midst of a challenging project, or those who feel like they do their best thinking in a setting that’s more like a living room, can take refuge in this space at WeWork Antonio Miroquesada 360 in Lima, Peru.
+The soft seating and vibrant printed upholstery provide an instant pick-me-up.

-There are times, in every workday, when everyone feels the need to recharge in private.
+There are times in the workday when everyone feels a need to recharge and refocus in private.
 At WeWork Seomyeon in Busan, Korea, employees don’t have to go far to access a quiet zone.
-This comfy corner with its plush seating and outdoor view is perfect for a little downtime or heads-down work.
+This comfy corner—an example of another ABW office element, with its plush seating and outdoor view—is perfect for a little downtime or heads-down work.

 Fresh air, sunlight, and greenery can all contribute to improved employee health and wellness—supporting improved morale and productivity.
 The design of this outdoor terrace at WeWork Blue One Square in Gurugram, India, provides the ideal space for working, socializing, or eating lunch.

 Dawn Papandrea is a freelance writer who covers work, personal finance, and higher education.
-Her writing has appeared in numerous publications, including Family Circle and Monster.com.
+Her writing has appeared in numerous publications including Family Circle and on Monster.com.
 Follow her on Twitter.